stperrakis/stperrakis.github.io/_pages/cv.md

 - Developed and deployed model for extracting signatures and banners from emails.
 - Researched and designed systems for topic modeling of domain-specific emails.

+## Publications and Presentations
+- C. Liambas, S. Perrakis, “An Optimization Algorithm for 3D Crater Estimation by Using 2D NASA's Asteroids Open Data,” 2019, SIAM Conference on Applications of Dynamical Systems (DS19), Utah, May 2019.

+- C. Liambas and S. Perrakis, "An Optimization Algorithm for VMI Test Evaluation," 2019 IEEE 9th Annual Computing and Communication Workshop and Conference (CCWC), 2019, pp. 0013-0018, doi: 10.1109/CCWC.2019.8666591.

+## Honors and Awards
+- Best Paper Award, January 2019, "An Optimization Algorithm for VMI Test Evaluation", Las Vegas, NV.

+- Best Presenter Award, January 2019, "An Optimization Algorithm for VMI Test Evaluation", Las Vegas, NV.

 ## Skills

 - **Programming Languages**: **Python (Main)**, Java, C/C++, MatLab